omics-datascience/BioAPI/README.md

             - If one of the genes entered as a parameter corresponds to an invalid symbol, the response will omit the values for that gene.
 It is recommended to use the *"Genes symbols validator"* service to validate your genes before using this functionality.

-### Gene drugs
+### Actionable and Cancer genes
-This service retrieves information of genes and drugs obtained from the OncoKB database, at a therapeutic, diagnostic and prognostic level.
+This service retrieves information of actionable genes and drugs obtained from the OncoKB database, at a therapeutic, diagnostic and prognostic level.

 - URL: /information-of-oncokb
 - Method: POST
 - Params: A body in Json format with the following content
-    -  `gene_ids`: list of genes for which you want to get the drugs from OncoKB database.
+    -  `gene_ids`: list of genes for which you want to get the information from OncoKB database.
 - Success Response:
     - Code: 200
     - Content:
         The response you get is a dict.
 Each key of the list is a gene with information in OncoKB.
 For each key gene, the value is a list.
-Each item in the list is a Dict containing the following associated drug information obtained from OncoKB.
+Each item in the list is a Dict containing the following information obtained from OncoKB.
         - `<drugs>`: drug associated with specific gene alteration.
         - `<alterations>`: specific cancer gene alterations.
         - `<cancer_types>`: type of cancer according to OncoTree [nomenclature](http://oncotree.mskcc.org/).